3d Drumchapel

 • Part time

-3D Drumchapel is a Charity which has been working with children and families in Drumchapel and surrounding areas for over 27 years.
+3D Drumchapel is a charity which has been working with children and families in Drumchapel and surrounding areas for over 27 years.
 We journey with children, families and communities to build strong foundations for families to thrive.
 We aim to strengthen family relationships, support parents to be the best parents they can be, improve family health & wellbeing, support children's development and build capacity in communities for family support delivery.
-Our services include a perinatal programme, parent & child sessions, parenting programmes, learning & development sessions, outdoor play, peer support groups, 1-1 support, family support in schools and practical support including Bairn Necessities which redistributes clothing and equipment for 0-5 years.
+Our services include a perinatal programme, parent & child sessions, parenting programmes, learning & development sessions, outdoor play, peer support groups, 1-1 support, family support in schools and practical support including Bairn Necessities which redistributes clothing and equipment for 0-5 years, and Bairns Boutique our new charity Shop.
 We also lead the Drumchapel Children & Families Network which brings together children & families, third sector, social work, health, education, police and housing to work together to improve outcomes for children and families in Drumchapel.

 The role